jkrmarmol/KumaLib/README.md

 # KumaLib

-KumaLib is an underdevelopment mobile app built in React Native with the use of TypeScript.
+KumaLib is mobile app built in React Native with the use of TypeScript.

 ## Description

 This mobile app aims to provide a vast collection of ebooks and articles across diverse genres.
-It is currently under active development and is not yet ready for production use.

 ## Technologies Used